Nova-BI/nova-databoards/README.md

 ### filterable and dynamic

-By adding the Trait `nova-bi/nova-databoards/src/Traits/DynamicMetricsTrait.php` the Nova-Metrics (or any custom metric card) get filterable
+By adding the Trait `nova-bi/nova-databoards/src/Traits/DynamicMetricsTrait.php` the Nova-Metrics (or any custom metric card) become attributable.

 Thumbs up to [Muzaffer Dede](https://novapackages.com/collaborators/muzafferdede) for developing [Nova Global Filter](https://novapackages.com/packages/nemrutco/nova-global-filter), which is essential for dynamic updates of the widgets on changing filters.